EuphoriaYan/zi2zi-pytorch/README.md

 ```
 **schedule** here means in between how many epochs, the learning rate will decay by half.
 The train command will create **sample,logs,checkpoint** directory under **experiment_dir** if non-existed, where you can check and manage the progress of your training.

-During the training, you will find two or several checkpoint files **N_net_G.pth** and **N_net_D.pth** , in which N means epoch, in the checkpoint directory.
+During the training, you will find two or several checkpoint files **N_net_G.pth** and **N_net_D.pth** , in which N means steps, in the checkpoint directory.
 You can delete useless checkpoint to save your disk space.

 ### Infer
 After training is done, run the below command to infer test data: